-A sharp increase in the number of Jews occurred during World War I, when 400 refugees arrived here from other regions, but mainly from Galicia.
-Shortly before the outbreak of World War II, the number of the Jews decreased again to about 200 people.
+A sharp increase in the number of Jews in the town occurred during World War I, when 400 refugees arrived in the town from other regions, predominantly Galicia.
+The number of Jewish inhabitants peaked in 1921 at 457 people.[1.3] During the interwar period, the number of Jews decreased again to some 200 people.

-[1.1] Ziemia Nowobrzeska.
-Zarys dziejów gminy i sołectwa, red.
-Chorązki Włodzimierz, Nowe Brzesko 2006, pp. 9-201.
+[1.1] W. Chorązki (ed.), Ziemia Nowobrzeska.
+Zarys dziejów gminy i sołectwa, (2006), 9.

-[1.2] Marcinkowski Stanisław, Miasta Kielecczyzny.
-Przemiany społeczno gospodarcze 1815–1869, Warszawa 1980, p.
-83.
+[1.4] S. Marcinkowski, Miasta Kielecczyzny.
+Przemiany społeczno gospodarcze 1815–1869, (1980), 83.

-[1.4] State Archive in Kraków, Provincial Office in Kraków I classification number 1748, card 49.
+[1.8] State Archive in Kraków, Provincial Office in Kraków I classification number 1748, card 49.

-[1.5] State Archive in Kraków, Provincial Office in Kraków I classification number 1507, card 88.
+[1.9] State Archive in Kraków, Provincial Office in Kraków I classification number 1507, card 88

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: email@example.com